Military reveals hundreds of cases of harmful sexual behaviour in ranks

-The Canadian Armed Forces have compiled hundreds of cases of inappropriate and harmful sexual behavior over the last year as they try to gauge the level of wrongdoing endured by their members and tackle one of the most pressing issues facing the military.
+The Canadian Armed Forces have compiled hundreds of cases of inappropriate and harmful sexual behaviour over the past year as they try to gauge the level of wrongdoing endured by their members and tackle one of the most pressing issues facing the military.

-According to new numbers released on Friday, members of the Canadian Armed Forces reported 504 cases of harmful and inappropriate sexual behavior in the 2016-2017 fiscal year.
-The majority of cases dealt with jokes, belittling language and sexual imagery (281), but there were also numerous reports of harassment (74), assault (47), voyeurism (7), indecent exposure (6) and child pornography (3).
+According to new numbers released on Friday, members of the Canadian Armed Forces reported 504 cases of harmful and inappropriate sexual behaviour in the 2016-2017 fiscal year.
+The majority of cases dealt with jokes, belittling language and sexual imagery (281), but there were also numerous reports of, among others, harassment (74), assault (47), voyeurism (7), indecent exposure (6) and child pornography (3).

 These complaints led to 180 cases in which individuals received administrative reprimands, including 117 individuals who are facing potential release from the Forces and 24 who have already been released.

-In addition, the Canadian Armed Forces revealed that 288 cases were referred to military police during this same time frame.
+In addition, the Canadian Armed Forces revealed that 288 cases were referred to military police during the same time frame.
 In relation to the 267 cases that were deemed to be founded, the military police laid 64 charges that led to 30 summary trials or courts martial, with 27 guilty verdicts.

 General Jonathan Vance, the chief of the defence staff, initiated what he called Operation Honour to target sexual misconduct as one of his first orders of business when he was named Canada’s top soldier in July, 2015.